Sky high thinkers

 Written by Peter Flynn

-Legal audits/assessments/inspections can be used to keep employees up to date.
+Legal audits/assessments/inspections can be used to keep employees up to date with the law.

 Legal audits typically happen once a year or once every two years, per business unit/site.
 The point of an audit is to assess compliance with the applicable legal provisions, not for the employees to learn about and be kept up to date with the law and the legal provisions that should have been complied with.